YoobeeWebTutors/javascript-manual/02-statements.md

 ---
-Title: Statements
+title: 02 – Statements
-layout: post
+layout: page
 ---
-# Statements

 JavaScript programs are written line by line.
 Each line, or *statement* is a command to the computer to do one thing.